aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

 ### How to Get the Table's Alignment

 If the table's text wrapping is *Around*, you can get the table's horizontal and vertical alignment using Table.RelativeHorizontalAlignment and Table.RelativeVerticalAlignment properties.
 In other cases, you can get the table's inline alignment using Table.Alignment property.
-The following code example shows how to get the table's alignment.
+The following code example demonstrates how to get the table's alignment.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Tables-TablePosition-GetTablePosition.cpp" >}}

 ### Get Position of Floating Table

-The following code example shows how to get the position of the floating table.
+The following code example demonstrates how to get the position of the floating table.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Tables-TablePosition-GetFloatingTablePosition.cpp" >}}

 ### Set Position of Floating Table

-The following code example shows how to set the position of the floating table.
+The following code example demonstrates how to set the position of the floating table.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Tables-TablePosition-SetFloatingTablePosition.cpp" >}}

-The following code example demonstrates how to set horizontal and vertical positioning of the floating table.
+The following code example shows how to set horizontal and vertical positioning of the floating table.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Tables-TablePosition-SetRelativeHorizontalOrVerticalPosition.cpp" >}}

 ## Working with Alternative Text of Table

 The title and description of the table provide alternative text-based representations of the information contained in the table.
-MS Word allows to set this information (*Right-click the table, click Table Properties, click the Alt Text tab, and then set the title and description of the table*).
+MS Word enables to set this information (*Right-click the table, click Table Properties, click the Alt Text tab, and then set the title and description of the table*).
 With Aspose.Words you can achieve this by using Table.
 Title and Table.Description properties.
 These properties are meaningful for ISO/IEC 29500 compliant DOCX documents.
 When saved to pre-ISO/IEC 29500 formats, these properties are ignored.
 The following code example shows how to set the table's title and description properties.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Tables-ApplyFormatting-SetTableTitleandDescription.cpp" >}}